Browse all articles

 In this article

-We’ll provide a detailed comparison of Plausible Analytics and Google Analytics, specifically catering to the needs of small business owners and entrepreneurs.
-We aim to explore how each platform fares in key areas such as:
+In this Plausible Analytics review, I’ll compare Plausible vs Google Analytics from the perspective of small business owners and entrepreneurs.
+I will explore how each platform fares in key areas such as:

 • Ease of use